-We plan to conduct further research and development on the technology covered by the patent application "Methods and Composition for Oral Administration of Proteins," which we acquired from Hadasit Medical Research Services and Development Ltd. in 2006, and which is pending in various foreign jurisdictions, as well as the other patents we have filed in various foreign jurisdictions since then, as discussed below under "-Patents and Licenses" and below under "Item 1A.
+We plan to conduct further research and development on the technology covered by the patent application "Methods and Composition for Oral Administration of Proteins," which we acquired from Hadasit Medical Research Services and Development Ltd. in 2006, and which is granted in various foreign jurisdictions, as well as the other patents we have filed in various foreign jurisdictions since then, as discussed below under "Patents and Licenses" and below under "Item 1A.
 Risk Factors".

-Through our research and development efforts, we are seeking to develop an oral dosage form that will withstand the harsh chemical environment of the stomach and intestines and will be effective in delivering active insulin or other proteins, such as exenatide, for the treatment of diabetes.
-The enzymes and vehicles that are added to the proteins in the formulation process must not modify the proteins chemically or biologically, and the dosage form must be safe to ingest.
+Through our research and development efforts, we have successfully developed an oral dosage form that will withstand the harsh environment of the stomach and intestines and will be effective in delivering active insulin or other proteins, such as exenatide, for the treatment of diabetes.
+The excipients that are added to the proteins in the formulation process must not modify the proteins chemically or biologically, and the dosage form must be safe to ingest.
 We plan to continue to conduct clinical trials to show the effectiveness of our technology.
-We originally filed an IND with the FDA in December 2012 for clearance to begin a Phase II clinical trial of ORMD-0801, in order to evaluate the safety, tolerability and efficacy of our oral insulin capsule on type 2 diabetic volunteers.
+We originally filed an IND with the FDA in December 2012 for clearance to begin a Phase II clinical trial of our oral insulin capsule, ORMD-0801, in order to evaluate the safety, tolerability and efficacy in type 2 diabetic volunteers.
 Because the identical formulation of ORMD-0801 had not yet been studied in humans at bedtime, in February 2013, the FDA noted concerns about mitigating potential risks of severe hypoglycemia and requested that we perform a sub-study in a controlled in-patient setting for a one-week period prior to beginning the larger multi-centered Phase II trial.
-As a result, we withdrew the original IND and, in April 2013, we submitted a new IND for the Phase IIa sub-study.
-Following the FDA's clearance to proceed in May 2013, we began the Phase IIa sub-study in July 2013.
-As we announced in January 2014, the Phase IIa sub-study met all primary and secondary endpoints.
+As a result, we withdrew the original IND and, in April 2013, we submitted a new IND for the Phase IIa study.
+Following the FDA's clearance to proceed in May 2013, we began the Phase IIa study in July 2013.
+As we announced in January 2014, the Phase IIa study met all primary and secondary endpoints.
 Specifically, the Phase IIa study evaluated the pharmacodynamic effects of ORMD-0801 on mean nighttime glucose (determined using a continuous glucose monitor).
 The results showed that ORMD-0801 exhibited a sound safety profile, led to reduced mean daytime and nighttime glucose readings and lowered fasting blood glucose concentrations, when compared to placebo.
 In addition, no serious adverse events occurred during this study, and the only adverse events that occurred were not drug related.

-In light of these results, in June 2015, we initiated the Phase IIb clinical trial on 180 type 2 diabetic patients which was completed in April 2016.
-This double-blind, randomized, 28-day study clinical trial was designed to assess the safety and efficacy of ORMD-0801, and was conducted in 33 sites in the United States.
-The trial indicated a statistically significant lowering of glucose relative to placebo across several endpoints.
-The trial's positive topline data showed that the study successfully met its primary efficacy and safety endpoints.
+In light of these results, in June 2015, we initiated the Phase IIb clinical trial on 180 type 2 adult diabetic patients which was completed in April 2016.
+This double-blind, randomized, 28-day dosing clinical trial was designed to assess the safety and efficacy of ORMD-0801, and was conducted in 33 sites in the United States.
+The trial indicated a statistically significant lowering of blood glucose levels versus placebo across several endpoints, with no serious or severe adverse issues related to the drug.
+The trial successfully met all of its primary and most of its secondary and exploratory endpoints.
 The trial primarily evaluated the nighttime glucose lowering effect and safety of ORMD-0801 compared to a placebo.
-The results of the mean nighttime glucose showed a significant difference in mean change from run-in.
-ORMD-0801 oral insulin was safe and welltolerated for the dosing regimen in this trial.
-The trial further evaluated the effect of ORMD-0801 on mean 24-hour glucose, fasting glucose, and daytime glucose and the results showed a statistically significant difference in mean change from run-in.
+The results of the mean nighttime glucose showed a significant difference in mean change from run-in versus placebo.
+ORMD-0801 oral insulin was safe and well-tolerated for the dosing regimen in this trial.
+The trial further evaluated the effect of ORMD-0801 on mean 24-hour glucose, fasting glucose, and daytime glucose and the results showed a statistically significant difference in mean change from run-in versus placebo.
 Two examples of the data gleaned from this study are shown below: